devuri/easy-video-publisher/README.md

 ## Easy Video Publisher

-Easy Video Publisher use to Import YouTube videos from YouTube channel playlist or search.
+Easy Video Publisher lets you quickly publish YouTube videos, use to Import YouTube videos from one or multiple YouTube channels.

- * Create posts videos from YouTube  search keywords
+Automatically set featured image and embed the video, use a custom title, or use the original YouTube video title.

+### Features:

 * Create posts from YouTube channel
- * Create posts from YouTube playlist

 * Manually run Import to create new posts
- * Schedule posts Imports with WordPress cron
+* Schedule posts or publish immediately.
 * Set custom post type

- * Set post status to publish, draft, private, pending
+* Set post status to publish, draft
 * Set post author
 * Use Multiple API Keys
 * Use YouTube Tags As WordPress Tags
- * Set Featured Image
+* Automatically Import and Set Featured Image
- * Exclude Video If It Already in the Import List
+* Exclude Video If It Already Exists
+* Set YouTube author as post author